ApcarJo/Frontend-Dental-Clinic/README.md

 - Dentist management of their availability in "isActive" option and how this affect the view of the clients of the list of dentist.
 - Client filter dentist over specialty.
 - Register mail confirmation througth "node mailer"
-- Improved the behaviour of the dentistprofile schedule view
+- Improved the behaviour of the dentistprofile schedule view and interact with the appointments in the schedule

 [🔝](#top)